lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

     ```

     * **NOTES**:
-        * self-XSS payload execution
+        * continuation of first stage self-XSS payload execution
+            * cookie jar currently empty
             * set session cookie (in victim user's web browser) to attacker user account's session and specify its path attribute to self-XSS endpoint
-                * now, this cookie will only get sent to server-side if web browser navigating to that specific endpoint/path
+                * now, this cookie will only get sent to server side if web browser navigating to that specific endpoint/path
         * cookie precedence
             * cookie with more specific path takes precedence over more general one (e.g. `/selfxsspage` takes precedence over `/`)
                 * when issuing HTTP request, will get specified first (due to its higher priority) in `Cookie` header
         * server-side cookie interpretation
             * once HTTP request is received, server (usually) respects only first (unique) cookie it received (i.e. ignores any subsequent ones, received via `Cookie` header)
         * now, victim user's web browser is logged out of target web application, apart from `/selfxsspage`, where it is logged into attacker user account's session
-            * allows execution of payload, planted via self-XSS
+            * allows execution of stage stage payload, planted via self-XSS
             * also, the only remaining cookie in victim user web browser's cookie jar (i.e. no other ones, at this point)

 6. redirect victim user's web browser to another domain, to get off PoC page